-Food has a cunning way of impersonating friendship—so much so, that binge-eating disorder has become the leading form of eating disorder in the United States.
+Food has a cunning way of impersonating friendship—so much so, that binge-eating disorder has become one of the most prevalent eating disorder in the United States.

-- We were reared in turbulent or high-pressure home environments, where food became our replacement teddy bear for security
+- Turbulent or high-pressure home environments, where food became a replacement for healthier forms of security

-- Media messages exalting thinness made us feel a long-term hopelessness about our weights
+- Media messages exalting thinness lead to hopelessness about achieving an “ideal weight.”

 At Lifeologie, our qualified eating disorder specialists can help you let go of self-loathing and reactive binge-eating.
 Recovery is never unattainable but is always something that you deserve!